 What we like: Thin and stretchy 3-layer fabric balances comfort, breathability, and waterproofing.

-What we don’t: Expensive and slim-fitting; we have nitpicks with some of the features.
+What we don’t: Expensive and slim-fitting; nitpicks with some features.

-Not only does backcountry skiing require a distinct skill set from resort skiing—it’s also best done with a completely different set of gear.
-Balancing uphill and downhill performance, backcountry ski pants generally feature a slim fit (read: less fabric getting in the way on the skin track), thin, breathable, and stretchy materials, and features like large vents and a beacon-compatible pocket.
-The Patagonia Stormstride is one of the most purpose-built designs, getting the job done with a stretchy 40-denier nylon shell and reliable 3-layer H2No Performance Standard waterproofing.
+Not only does backcountry skiing require a distinct skill set from resort skiing, it’s also best done with a completely different set of gear.
+Balancing uphill and downhill performance, backcountry ski pants generally feature a slim fit (read: less fabric getting in the way climbing the skin track), thin, breathable, and stretchy materials, and features like large vents and a beacon-compatible pocket.
+The newly redesigned Patagonia Stormstride is one of the most purpose-built pants out there, getting the job done with a stretchy 40-denier nylon shell and reliable 3-layer H2No Performance Standard waterproofing.

 See the Men's Patagonia Stormstride Pants See the Women's Patagonia Stormstride Pants